 The reserve and park are regarded as some of the most beautiful environments on the Sunshine Coast.
 They offer people an opportunity to get away from the town centres and connect with nature and the ocean.

 Where to from here

-Council will collate all feedback received through the consultation process.
-The next phase of community engagement will take place in early 2022 to test and confirm that community aspirations have been captured and incorporated into the draft Master Plan.
-This stage of engagement is anticipated to include more on-line surveys, pop up stalls, meetings and round table events.
+Council is currently collating all feedback received to develop a draft Master Plan.
+The next phase of community engagement will take place in early 2022 to test and confirm that community aspirations have been captured and translated into the draft Master Plan.
+This stage of engagement is anticipated to include more on-line surveys, pop up stalls, meetings, workshops, and round table events.

 Council will keep the community updated as the project progresses.

 For more information, please contact council’s project officer at PtCartwright-LaBalsa-MasterPlan@sunshinecoast.qld.gov.au or on (07) 5475 7272.